 Some exchanges and publishers have worried about the added work required to implement ads.txt.
 For publishers it is very easy to publish a simple text file to their website.

 For exchanges it can be more work.
 Exchanges need to crawl many ads.txt files.
-Adstxt.com provides a number ads.txt tools including free aggregate ads.txt records (IAB charges $10,000 / year for the same data).
+Adstxt.com provides a number ads.txt tools including affordable aggregate ads.txt records (For thousands less than others).